-To ensure your application isn’t weakened by its layout, we’ve compiled a list of the eight best resume designs and professional resume templates of 2019, and explain what makes them effective.
+To give you some resume inspiration, we’ve compiled a list of 16 cool resume designs and professional resume templates of 2024, and explain what makes them effective below.

-These 8 resume styles are not bland.
+These 16 resume design examples are not bland.
 Each one embodies a unique aesthetic or boasts an inspired design choice, all while remaining professional and including the necessities of a strong resume.

-This modern resume design from Etsy is a great example of how you can design a resume that draws attention to your experience without sacrificing its visual appeal.
+This modern resume from Etsy is an excellent example of good resume design, showing how you can design a resume that draws attention to your experience without sacrificing its visual appeal.

 Without a doubt, this design is minimalism done right.

-Playful but elegant, our Windsor resume template is an example of how to balance professionalism with personality.
-Bold, colorful lines frame each section, and help guide the reader toward the most critical points of your experience.
+Playful but elegant, the Windsor resume template is an example of how to balance professionalism with personality.
+Bold, colorful lines frame each section and help guide the reader toward the most critical points of your experience.

-The “Jaipur” design from Etsy is confident, modern, and unabashedly creative.
-A large, colorful header immediately draws attention to your name, and adds a sense of balance to the vertically split layout.
+The “Jaipur” design from Etsy is a confident, modern, and unabashedly creative visual resume.
+A large, colorful header immediately draws attention to your name and adds a sense of balance to its vertically split resume layout.

-Additionally, the splashes of color before each section add visual consistency, and quickly guide the reader toward each section.
+Additionally, the splashes of color before each section add visual consistency, quickly guiding the reader toward each section.